 There is nothing sacred about the current borders of the US.
 Puerto Rico, Guam, and other US territories will be granted immediate independence after the revolution.
 The borders of the new socialist territory, established by the outcome of revolutionary civil war, will only serve to defend the proletariat’s power against bourgeois forces seeking to bring back capitalism, and never to oppress other nations.

-Down will come all the billboards that objectify women’s bodies to sell products.
+Women’s bodies will no longer be bought and sold as commodities in the sex industry or used in advertisements and mass media to sell products.
+Rape and other forms of violence against women will not be tolerated, nor will discrimination and violence that seeks to reinforce gender and sexual norms.
 Christian fundamentalism and patriarchal ideas will have no place in the education system.
-Women’s organizations will be established to struggle against and overcome the various forms of oppression women face in their communities, families, relationships, workplaces, and other institutions.
-Discrimination and violence that seeks to reinforce gender and sexual norms will not be tolerated.
+Women’s organizations will be established to struggle against and overcome the various forms of oppression women face in their communities, families, relationships, and other institutions.
 Reproductive health services and access to abortion will be provided to all.

 These immediate changes show the radical transformations the proletariat can make as soon as it seizes power.
 Other changes will be more protracted in nature, but would begin right away by the proletariat seizing and controlling all major public and privately-owned institutions in society and using these institutions for the benefit of humanity and to advance the revolution.
 Transforming institutions of education, culture, media, healthcare, sports, and politics will require longterm efforts.
 Policies banning discrimination based on nationality, language, culture, gender, and sexuality will take immediate effect and be enforced by the socialist state.
 A scientific approach and the communist world outlook will be promoted within all these institutions, but an atmosphere of debate between different viewpoints will be encouraged.
 The proletariat and its vanguard must apply a united front strategy within these institutions.
 We recognize that petty-bourgeois professionals and experts, such as teachers, doctors, engineers, artists, researchers, and professors, are necessary to the functioning of society, will contribute various strengths to socialist society, and will have to be paid more for their skilled labor in the initial stages of socialism.
 But the class divisions that define expertise will have to be transformed over time, so that no longer is expertise something to lord over the masses or accrue material advantages from.
 Moreover, involving the masses of people in running all the institutions and supervising experts is a crucial means by which class divisions can be step-by-step eliminated.